 The impact of trauma on your memory can be distressing.
-The hormones released during the instinctive responses to trauma can affect the part of your brain that is responsible for memory.
+The hormones released during the instinctive responses to trauma can also affect the part of your brain that is responsible for memory.
 It can 'blow the fuse' and stop you from being able to access memories or associate them with a time or a place.

 The parts of the brain which are most active during a traumatic experience will decide how the incident is stored as a memory and how it is accessed later.
-Sexual abuse and rape are highly traumatic experiences.
+Rape or sexual abuse are highly traumatic experiences.
 The memories can be:

 - Intrusive a memory of the incident that you recall without wanting to.
 The memory keeps appearing because the brain is dealing with something it hasn't processed.
-Your brain is trying to make sense of it - Fragmented some bits and pieces are remembered and some are missing - Sensory the pictures, sounds, smells and feelings during a flashback are so clear that the event is remembered by all, or a combination of, your senses - Non-sequential you can't remember which event happened first - Non-verbal it is difficult to put into words - Non-contextual the main moments are remembered, but it's harder to remember where/when - Buried it may not be remembered until years later, it may be revealed in a dreamlike quality, in snapshots, or ultra-vivid such as flashbacks.
+Your brain is trying to make sense of it - Fragmented bits and pieces are remembered, and some may be missing - Sensory the pictures, sounds, smells, and feelings during a flashback are so clear the event is remembered by all, or a combination of, your senses - Non-sequential you can't remember the order in which things happened - Non-verbal it is difficult to put into words - Non-contextual the main moments are remembered but it's harder to remember where or when - Buried it may not be remembered until years later.
+It may be revealed in a dreamlike quality, in snapshots or it may be ultravivid, as in flashbacks.
 This may make it difficult to accept.